IBM-Cloud/docs/services/appid/getting-started-ios-swift-sdk.md

 ### Progressive authentication
 {: #progressive notoc}

-When you hold an anonymous access token, the user can become an identified user by passing it to the loginWidget.launch method:
+When you hold an anonymous access token, the user can become an identified user by passing it to the `loginWidget.launch` method.

   ```swift
   func launch(accessTokenString: String? , delegate: AuthorizationDelegate)
   ```
   {:pre}

 After an anonymous login, progressive authentication occurs even if the login widget is called without passing an access token because the service used the last received token.
-If you want to clear your stored tokens, run the following command:
+If you want to clear your stored tokens, run the following command.

   ```swift
   var appIDAuthorizationManager = AppIDAuthorizationManager(appid: AppID.sharedInstance)